obynio/anki-japanese-furigana/README.md

 Select the field where you want to add furigana and click `Generate furigana`.
 When only a portion of text is selected in the field, furigana are only generated for or removed from that selected text portion.

+## Tests

+I try to include unit tests as much as possible, you can run them with `python -m unittest test.test_*`.

 ## Why

 There is already plently of plugins available for Japanese, but most of them are incompatible with Anki 2.1 or do not work on MacOS.